 In this lively and informative webinar, you’ll be introduced to the concept of energy management and the aspects of your four personal energy needs: 1) physical; 2) emotional; 3) mental; and 4) spiritual.
 Carolyn will invite you to do a quick audit of you energy needs and will explain the role renewal plays in increasing your capacity to perform at your best.
 Those who attend this webinar will learn actionable strategies to be able do more with less — and better than ever — and will leave with a personal action plan to better manage one aspect of their, energy in order to enhance their health, happiness, and workplace satisfaction.

 All registrants will be invited to join the live webinar on Thursday, March 16 at 12 – 1 p.m.
 CT and will receive a link to the webinar recording for future viewing for up to two weeks.
-Register HERE!
+Registration for this webinar is closed.
+See other webinar opportunities below.

 Meet the Facilitator: